AdrianaIskra/carnival_automation/README.md

-# carnival_automationThis is An Automaton usin Python and Behave
+# carnival_automation
-the following are needed in order tu run the programe: behave                1.2.6 selenium              3.141.0
+This is An Automaton usin Python and Behave the following are needed in order tu run the programe: behave                1.2.6 selenium              3.141.0